piatoss3612/zkSync-fuzion/README.md

 ### Manage Paymaster

 Deployed paymasters can be managed easily.
-You can view the details of the Paymaster and also update the Paymaster.
+You can view the list of paymasters, details of the paymaster, and update the paymaster.

 ### Composable Paymaster

 The Paymaster is designed in a composable way.
 It is divided into different modules like Validator, Payport, and Hook.
 This makes it easy to manage and update the Paymaster.

+### Modules

+Anyone can create and register their own modules.
+These modules can be used in the Paymaster to add custom logic.

 ## Paymaster Structure